MaayanLab/FAIRshake/README.md

 ### Database issues
 In general, if the database has changed (and there are new migration files), if you're running a local database you may need to apply new migrations with `./manage.py migrate`.

+#### No Cache Table
+If the cache table doesn't yet exist, you can create it with `./manage.py createcachetable`.

 ### Dependency issues
 First try re-executing `pip install -r requirements.txt`.